 The protected route and the "not going there in these conditions" route were easy.
 The "just right" route took a while.
 Nige's incredulous response at one point was "It's force 7.
 What are you thinking?"

-We ended up launching out of Fishguard Harbor and paddling east around Dinas Head.
-That let us start in a protected spot and assess the conditions before heading around the headland.
+We ended up launching out of Fishguard Harbor and paddling east towards Dinas Head.
+That let us start in a protected spot and assess the conditions before committing to paddling on to Dinas Head.
 We left the trailer on the west side of the headland, so we could either get off the water there or proceed around Dinas Head if the conditions permitted.

-Our coastal paddles were planned around the tidal stream.
-Reference books would give the direction and the time the tidal stream would start in a specific area relative to high water at Milford Haven.
+All of our coastal paddles were planned around the tidal stream.
+Reference books would give the direction and the time the tidal stream would start in a specific area relative to high water at Milford Haven, as well as the maximum current.
 So on this day we knew that the easterly stream started around 1:20 and there would be a back eddy in Fishguard Bay starting around 4:10.